Your first few weeks

 There are simple measures you can take to keep yourself and your property safe.

-If your building has a car park and you have made arrangements with the Hospitality team to park your car, there are simple measures to help prevent your car from being broken into.
+If your building has a car park and you have made arrangements with the Hospitality team to park your car, here is some student safety advice on how to help prevent your car from being broken into.

 Keep your phone locked at all times – Lock screen with passcode, pattern, fingerprint or facial recognition.
 Lock when idle for 30 seconds to one minute.